tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Th1- and Th17-associated immune responses primarily delineate irAEs after combined ICI, while anti-PD-1 TOX features only a modest Th1-associated response
 ## Discussion
  - helper T cells may provide help to autoantibody-producing B cells
+# Transcriptional programs of neoantigen-specific TIL in anti-PD-1-treated lung cancers
+## Abstract
+ - previous literature: majority of TILs don't recognize tumor antigens (bystander T cells)
+ - here, they find neoantigen and viral specific TILs with unique transcriptional programs
+ - neoantigen-specific CD8 T cells have transcriptional programs of Trm cells but have low levels of IL-7R, less responsive to IL-7 compared to flu-specific Trm cells
+ - neoantigen-specific clones from non-responding tumors express TCRs with lower ligand-dependent signaling
+## Discussion
+ - one hypothesis for the lack of ICB response in some patients is that tumour-specific T cells exhibit low activity owing to poor avidity or affinity of their TCR for its cognate peptide MHC, **not sure what this means exactly**
 # Treg heterogeneity, function, and homeostasis
  - Tregs ensure tolerance to autoantigens, antigens of commensal microflora, limit excess immune responses, induce tolerance to food antigens
  - IL-10 and TGF-β are primary suppressive cytokines